How Long to Become a Chiropractor?

 A two-to four-year minimum education at a regular college or university followed by five academic years at a college of chiropractic is required to achieve an accredited degree as Doctor of Chiropractic.
-It is the “adjustment” aspect of chiropractic, however, with which you, as patients, are most familiar.
-Many of you also ask how chiropractors learn to perform adjustments.

-In the first year at an accredited chiropractic college, along with studies in various sciences, students receive intensive education in anatomy (the study of the parts of the body) and the actual dissection of cadavers to see where body parts are located and how they function and connect and relate to one another.
+In the first year at an accredited chiropractic college, along with studies in various sciences, students receive intensive education in anatomy (the study of the parts of the body) including dissection of cadavers to see where body parts are located and how they function and connect and relate to one another.
 Also in this first year, students of chiropractic participate in supervised “palpation” classes in a laboratory with other chiropractic students and learn to “feel” different bones, muscles, spines and to generally orient themselves with those parts of the bodies on other living persons.

 During the students’ second, third and fourth years, they participate in “technique” classes.
 Here, under supervision of chiropractic instructors, they work with other students, learning to “set up” adjusting techniques for various conditions (headaches, neck problems, lower back pain, etc.) and for various types of patients (children, the elderly, pregnant women, different body sizes, etc.).
 During these years, of course, there is also a full schedule of classes in various advanced sciences and in other lab work.